kevindermot99/AppSetup/AppSetup.md

     > *Tip: use ChatGPT to generate names faster*

 ### II.
 Create an Email for the app
-- This email will be used in Authentication and in newslwter or account activity notification
+- This email will be used for OTTP code, newsletter or account activity notification
     > *Gmail will do*

 ### III.
 Tech selection